-The Police Chief of WGTC or his designee are responsible for activating the emergency notification system, which is the Alertus system.
-In the event of an immediate need, determining the segment of the community to receive the notification (if the threat is limited to a particular building or segment of the population) and activating the system to all students and employees after confirming a significant emergency or dangerous situation has indeed occurred.
+The Police Chief of WGTC or his designee are responsible for activating the emergency notification system, which is the Alertus system and the ReGroup system.
+ReGroup is an emergency notification system which allows messages to be sent to all faculty, staff and students within seconds of determining the need.
+Messages can be pre-programmed or free text.
+The service is an opt-out service, meaning receivers have to elect out of the emergency notification process.
+In the event of an immediate need, determining the segment of the community to receive the notification (if the threat is limited to a particular building or segment of the population) and activating the system to all students and employees after confirming a significant emergency or dangerous situation has indeed occurred will be completed rapidly.

 Emergencies on campus are typically confirmed by the West Georgia Technical College Police Department, in consultation with other offices such as the National Weather Service and/or responding law enforcement or fire departments.
-The West Georgia Technical College Police Department and the campus safety team and safety team members are authorized to initiate emergency notifications where an imminent threat exists.
+The West Georgia Technical College Police Department and designated campus safety team members are authorized to initiate emergency notifications where an imminent threat exists.

 The initial notification will consist of "clear speak" language, stating the known facts of the emergency and precautions to take at the time.
 As more information is able to be developed a more informed message will be disseminated.
 The Chief of Police or his designee will then notify the Office of the President and Public Relations who, in turn, will notify local media outlets to provide information to the larger community.
-The Chief of Police or his designee will be responsible for disseminating the following notifications using some or all of the below listed systems when activation is required and to providing follow-up information regarding the emergency as needed.
+The Chief of Police or his designee will be responsible for disseminating the following notifications using some or all of the below listed systems when activation is required and providing follow-up information regarding the emergency as needed.
 An all clear notice will be given as soon as it is determined to be safe to do so.

 West Georgia Technical College's Emergency Notification System is offered and provided to all students, faculty, staff, maintenance, and the administration of the college.
 This consist of each person's email account through the college.
 When students are registered, their accounts are created for them.
-Other emergency notification systems exist including the Cisco phone announcement system, Alertus computer emergency notification and door to door announcements as necessary.
+Other emergency notification systems exist including the Alertus computer emergency notification, ReGroup app based phone system also with email capability and door to door announcements as necessary.